suhedayldrm/Web-Development/README.md

 By extending `base.html`, you ensure that all your templates inherit the base structure, allowing for consistent styling and layout across your application.

 ---

-This README file provides a clear and concise guide for setting up and using `base.html` as a template for other HTML files in your project.